 Taihaku Ward, Sendai

 Greet the morning in the company of songbirds!
-This early-morning tour takes place in a nature park on the outskirts of central Sendai, close enough to be easily accessible, but "wild" enough to have some interesting bird species.
+This early-morning tour takes place in a nature park at the base of Mount Taihaku.
+The park is on the outskirts of central Sendai, close enough to be easily accessible, but "wild" enough to have some interesting bird species.
 A guide will take you on a walk through prime birding territory in the park and introduce you to the species you encounter as you go.

 Fee: Free (includes free binocular rental)